uditvashisht/sg-pdfparser/README.md

 ```
 1. The first option will make n splits for n-paged PDF file.
 2. The second one will split the pdf into the ranges or pages as provided. e.g. 1, 3, 9-22, will give three split files first page, third page and pages from nine to twenty two.

+## Video Usage Guide
+You can also check out our [Usage Guide](https://youtu.be/BenY3DeEaf4) on Youtube.

 ## License